Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Theoretical Framework of Multi-Band RARE

 \subsection{Solving the Lindblad Master Equation}

-To comprehend the electron transition behavior in Fig.~\ref{img:RARE-MSAC}, we first consider a dual-band system with $N = 2$ and then generalize our analysis to arbitrary multi-band systems.
-In particular, we focus on the steady-state solution of $\rho_{12}$, due to its direct correspondence with the measured probe laser, as in \eqref{eq:laserpower}.
-The following theorem {provides the closed-form expression} for $\rho_{12}$ in the case of $N=2$. \begin{theorem} For $N = 2$, the steady-state solution of $\rho_{12}$ to the Lindblad master equation in \eqref{eq:lindblad} is
+We focus on the steady-state solution of the coherence term $\rho_{12}$, due to its direct relationship with the probe‑laser transmission.
+The following theorem provides its closed‑form expression. { \begin{theorem}\rm The steady-state solution of $\rho_{12}$ to the Lindblad master equation in \eqref{eq:lindblad} is given by